LCPan: efficient variation graph construction using Locally Consistent Parsing: Background

 To reduce memory requirements while keeping the advantages of constant time querying, Roberts et al. proposed to build a \textit{sketch} of the data, and index only a subset of k-mers, called \textit{minimizers}~\cite{Roberts2004}, that can be broadly classified into two classes.
 The simpler class, called \textit{universal minimizers}, includes only k-mers with a hash value less than a specified threshold~\cite{DeBlasio2019}, which are used, for example, in the {\tt rust-mdbg} tool to quickly build minimizer-space de Bruijn graphs~\cite{Ekim2021}.
 The second method finds the k-mers with the minimum hash values within all substrings of size $w$ (i.e., \textit{window}) over the input string. \textit{Minimap2}, a state-of-the-art sequence alignment tool, uses this window-based approach to efficiently map long reads to the reference genomes~\cite{Li2018}.
 An alternative approach to sampling substrings is Universal Hitting Set (UHS)~\cite{Orenstein2016}, a set of k-mers included in every sequence of length $L$.
 The main drawback of this approach is that computing a minimal set for a given $k$ and $L$ is NP-hard~\cite{Orenstein2016}, and thus approximation algorithms and heuristic methods are employed instead~\cite{Orenstein2016,Ekim2020}.

-In order to address accuracy loss in the presence of sequencing errors, \textit{strobemers}~\cite{Sahlin2021} were introduced to concatenate selected minimizers to improve indexing and error tolerance.
+In order to address accuracy loss in the presence of sequencing errors, \textit{strobemers}~\cite{Sahlin2021} were introduced to concatenate selected minimizers, thereby improving indexing and error tolerance.
 Alternatively, \textit{syncmers}~\cite{Edgar2021} select k-mers based on specific subsequence properties, offering better conservation, lower sampling density, and higher error tolerance compared to classical minimizers.

 As an alternative to the aforementioned sketching techniques, Locally Consistent Parsing (i.e., LCP)~\cite{Sahinalp1994,Sahinalp1994a} proposes a string partitioning method with consistent data reduction for building dictionaries like indexes.
 Sahinalp and Vishkin introduced LCP based on the Deterministic Coin Tossing (DCT)~\cite{Cole1986} technique, to construct suffix trees in parallel efficiently.
 LCP was also applied to pattern matching~\cite{Sahinalp1994,Sahinalp1996} and edit distance computation~\cite{Batu2006}.
 A practical but non-iterative variant of LCP was implemented to boost the Lempel-Ziv algorithm for compressing biological sequences~\cite{Hach2012}.
 Later, locally consistent grammar-based text compression was proposed in ~\cite{diaz2024efficient}.
 Other applications of LCP, such as approximate string comparison and text indexing, can be found in ~\cite{Batu2005,Birenzwige2020,diaz2021lms}.
+However, except for the non-iterative variant for sequence compression~\cite{Hach2012}, none of the previously proposed algorithms aim to process biological sequences, and only two open-source implementations are currently available~\cite{diaz2024efficient,diaz2021lms}.
+We note that these implementations are specifically for text indexing and compression, and they do not provide support for utilizing LCP for various use cases.